 Eligibility is based on site capacity and performance in financial and operational requirements.
 Sites are given a list of items they may use to guide their requests.
 This program benefits both sponsored and non-sponsored children.
 There is a broad range of categories in the catalogue and sites use this funding opportunity to supplement activities and reach out beyond the sponsorship program.
 Some examples are: animals (goats, rabbits, and chickens), educational items (books, classroom furniture, and uniforms), health and hygiene (vaccines, toiletries, diapers, and specific medical needs), skills development, small business support, and community infrastructure like water systems and agricultural support.

-Our Orissa Sponsor Site in India received $19,202.94 from the last gift catalogue.
-With that they purchased:
+Our Saidia sponsor site in Kenya received $20,000 from the last gift catalogue.
+They purchased:

-A few examples of our current Human Development Programs (HDPs) are:
+A few examples of recent Human Development Programs (HDPs) are:

-A few examples of our current Capital Projects (CP) are:
+A few examples of recent Capital Projects (CP) are:

 Where we work